hainguyen/saas-starter/SECURITY.md

 We take the security of this starter kit seriously.
 If you find a vulnerability, please **DO NOT** open a public issue.

-Instead, please email **contact@example.com**.

-We will acknowledge your email within 48 hours.